nathanworden/LS170-Networking-Foundations/LS170_study_guide.md

   **Operates as an interface between the physical network and the more logical layers above.**

-  The Ethernet protocol is the most commonly used protocol at this layer.
+  The Ethernet protocol is commonly used protocol at this layer.
 The Ethernet protocol provides communication between devices on the same local network.
 Ethernet uses MAC addressing to identify devices connected to the local network.
 Uses a PDU called a Frame.

   Two of the most important aspects of Ethernet are framing and addressing.